 Each finneal and the 10′ conduit got a good coat of Spray Paint Primer.

 Once it had cured a day I sprayed everything down with the most beautiful Rustoleum 2x color called Rustoleum Universal Metallic Pearl Mist, which apparently isn’t sold anywhere online.
-I bought mine at Home Depot.
+I bought mine at our local hardware store.

 I love how the rod isn’t stark white but a shimmery pearl color and texture.
 Perfect for a little gals room.